HL7/fhir-pdmp/input/pagecontent/index.md

 ### Actors and Definitions

 - **PDMP Requester:** A system that sends `PDMP request`s to `PDMP Responder`s and receives `PDMP response`s in return.
-The system may include both a local system (e.g., EHR, Pharmacy System) and associated intermediaries (e.g., eRx switch).
+The system may include both a local system (e.g., EHR, Pharmacy System) and associated intermediaries (e.g., message routing and other value-added service providers).
 This system can be thought of as the client in a client-server interaction.

 - **PDMP Responder:** A system that receives `PDMP request`s from `PDMP Requester`s and responds with `PDMP response`s.
 The system may include, in addition to the state PDMP, other partner systems (e.g., hubs).
 This system can be thought of as the server in a client-server interaction.